daviddigital/chatgpt-filehelper/README.md

 ![Too long](images/too_long.png)

-Using this tool by running `npm run gpt index.ts`, will generate a long minifed file that is hard to read for us but easy to read by ChatGPT.
+Using this tool by running `npm run gpt index.ts`, will generate a long minifed file that is hard to read for us but easy to read by LLMs.
 Simply copy paste it and ask questions knowing the GPT has the full context.

 ![Usage](/images/usage.png)